 The RMS voltage value of an Alternating Current (AC) circuit represents an equivalent voltage of a Direct Current (DC) circuit.
 Electricity Network Parties use Smart Meter average root mean square (RMS) voltage and average consumption data to monitor the performance of distribution networks and identify any problems.

-Once there is data available in reasonable quantities from Smart Meters Electricity Network Parties plan to use this data to develop the most efficient solution to any identified problem.
-The uptake in Low Carbon Technologies, particularly Electric Vehicles and Distributed Generation is expected to cause an increase in the number of power flow and voltage issues in distribution networks.
+Once there is data available in reasonable quantities from Smart Meters, Electricity Network Parties plan to use this data to develop the most efficient solution to any identified problem.
+The uptake in Low Carbon Technologies, particularly Electric Vehicles and Distributed Generation, is expected to cause an increase in the number of power flow and voltage issues in distribution networks.
 Voltage and consumption data from Smart Meters will help manage these issues efficiently in the future.

 What is the issue?